Stocking

 Stockings (also known as hose, especially in a historical context) are close-fitting, variously elastic garments covering the leg from the foot up to the knee or possibly part or all of the thigh.
+Also it can cover up to the hips.
 Stockings vary in color, design, and transparency.
 Today, stockings are primarily worn for fashion and aesthetics, usually in association with mid-length or short skirts.